QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/utilities/proxies/zap/index.md

 ![ZAP HUD](_images/hud.png)
 </div>

+* There is a button to show hidden comments/fields
+* There is a button to enable all disabled fields

 To intercept a request, we must first click on the green button.
+We can alternatively use the shortcut: `CTRL+B`.

 <div class="text-center">